 We provide quality equipment at a low cost.
-Starting with a zero rupee turnover, we reached Rs.
-10-15 lakh turnover in two years.
-Now, we are at Rs.
-50 lakh and we aim to reach Rs.
-1 crore (one crore is 10 million)!
+Starting with a zero rupee turnover, we reached 10-15 lakh rupees turnover in two years.
+Now, we are at 50 lakh rupees and we aim to reach 1 crore rupees!
 We also plan to concentrate more on advertising and marketing so that we can survive without Kudumbashree support.

 Now, we have the confidence to carry on independently.
-We are the 'glittering stars' of the IT business.
+We are the "glittering stars" of the IT business.
 We are also very happy because we don't have to work for someone else - we are our own bosses.
 I am no more dependent on the extended family to meet my needs and household expenses.
 I have learned a new skill and earned an income of my own.
 I can achieve a lot of things.